mrAceT/nextcloud-S3-local-S3-migration/README.md

 Also you probably want to delete this script (and the 'storage.config.php') after running it.
 If all went as it should the config data in 'storage.config.php' is included in the 'config/config.php'.
 Then the 'storage.config.php' can also be removed from your config folder (no sense in having a double config)

+## S3 sanity check!
+When you
+1. have S3 as your primary storage
+2. set $TEST to 0
+3. **optionally** set $SET_MAINTENANCE to 0
+4. (have set/checked all the other variables..)

+Then the script 'localtos3.php' will look for entries in S3 and not in the database and vice versa **and remove them**.
+This can happen sometimes upon removing an account, preview files might not get removed.. stuff like that..

+## S3 preview cleanup!
+There is some initial work in 'localtos3.php' for clearing and cleaning up previews.. that is a work in progress, use at your own risc!

 # I give to you, you..

 I built this to be able to migrate if the one or the other is needed for what ever reason I could have in the future.